purescript-deprecated/purescript-lens/src/Control/README.md

     type Getter s a = Type.Getter s a

-    type Index a b = At.Index a b

     type IndexPreservingAction m s a = Type.IndexPreservingAction m s a

     type IndexPreservingFold s a = Type.IndexPreservingFold s a